DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Experiments

 \section{Experiments}

 In this section, we empirically test the performance of DriftLite by designing a series of challenging annealing and reward-tilting tasks, comparing our DriftLite methods (VCG and ECG with and without SMC) against two key baselines: Pure Guidance (PG)~\eqref{eq:pde_guidance}~\citep{ho2022classifier}, Guidance-SMC (G-SMC)~\eqref{eq:pde_afdps}~\citep{skreta2025feynman,chen2025solving}.
 Our implementation uses JAX~\citep{jax2018github} to ensure efficient, parallelized computation on GPUs.
+Our source code is publicly available at \url{https://github.com/yinuoren/DriftLite}.